frto027/IsaacHook/README.md

 # How to build

+In most cases, lua can do everything, so there's no need to build.
+If you want to build the hook library, follow the steps below.

 Use VS2022 open `isaac-hook.sln`, build with `x86/Release`.

 If you build with `X86/Debug`, it is okay.
 A copy file may failed, you can fix the path for your game in ProjectSetthings or just ignore it.